Bjärby Runestones: Inscription

-Transcription into Old Norse

-Dagʀ ræisti stæin þannsi æftiʀ Biorn frænda, harða goðan þegn.

-Translation in English

-Dagr raised this stone in memory of Bjôrn, (his) kinsman, a very good Þegn.

 Vg 114

 Västergötland Runic Inscription 114 or Vg 114 is the Rundata listing for a runestone located in Börjesgården, which is about one-half kilometer northeast of Grästorp (58.34474°N 12.70570°E).
 The inscription, which is on a stone that is 2.5 meters in height and made of gneiss, consists of runic text within a single text band in the shape of a hook.
 The inscription, similar to Vg 113, is classified as being carved in runestone style RAK.